 If you’re short on time:

 - Prepare the pulled pork the day before or purchase pre-cooked pulled pork from your local market.
 I imagine that many bbq restaurants may even sell pulled or bbq pork by the pound.

 - Swap pork for chicken.
-Skinless chicken thighs will be cooked and tender in less than an hour.
+Skinless chicken thighs take less than an hour to cook.

 - Rotisserie chicken is always a wonderful last-resort.
 You’ll need at least one whole chicken.